w3f/polkadot-wiki/docs/learn/learn-staking.md

 PoS ensures that everybody has
 "skin in the game" and thus can be held accountable.
 In case of misbehavior participants to the staking process can be punished or `slashed`, and depending on the gravity of the situation their stake can be partly or fully confiscated.
-Anyone who has significant stake in the network would not want to attack it, as it is not in their economic interests.
-The PoS network rewards good behavior and punishes bad behavior.
-Any rational actor staking on the network would want to get rewarded.
-It is not in one economic interest to orchestrate an attack and risk losing tokens.
+It is not in a staker's economic interest to orchestrate an attack and risk losing tokens.
+Any rational actor staking on the network would want to get rewarded, and the PoS network rewards good behavior and punishes bad behavior.

 ## Nominated Proof-of-stake overview